 - A financial lease is basically a loan agreement where the lessor transfers the risk and rewards of his asset to the lessee in exchange for periodical payments.
-Operating lease is basically a rental agreement where the lessor gives the lessee only the right to use the asset without transferring risks and rewards or the ownership of the asset.
+An operating lease is basically a rental agreement where the lessor gives the lessee only the right to use the asset without transferring risks and rewards of the ownership of the asset.

-- Since financial lease considers a transfer of ownership, the lessee needs to show the asset on the balance sheet and accordingly, depreciation of the asset can be treated as an operating cost.
-Lease payments are treated as financial interest expense similar to a loan agreement.
-Operating lease, being similar to a loan agreement, lease payments are shown by the lessee as an operating expense while lessor shows the asset and depreciation in his accounts.
-Thus lessee, in an operating lease, can keep his balance sheet ‘light’ through the agreement
+- Since a financial lease considers a transfer of ownership, the lessee needs to show the asset on the balance sheet, and accordingly, depreciation of the asset can be treated as an operating cost.
+Lease payments are treated as financial interest expenses similar to a loan agreement.
+Operating lease, being similar to a loan agreement, lease payments are shown by the lessee as an operating expense while the lessor shows the asset and depreciation in his accounts.
+Thus lessee, in an operating lease, can keep his balance sheet ‘light’ through the agreement.

-- In case of a Financial lease, lessee gets the right to use the asset for more than 75% of the assets’ estimated economic life, while in operating lease, the asset is used for much shorter term
+- In case of a Financial lease, the lessee gets the right to use the asset for more than 75% of the assets’ estimated economic life, while in an operating lease, the asset is used for a much shorter term.

-- Financial lease offers a tax deduction for depreciation and lease payments as finance charges to the lessee while Operating lease offers a tax deduction for the lease payments only to the lessee
+- Financial lease offers a tax deduction for depreciation and lease payments as finance charges to the lessee, while an Operating lease offers a tax deduction for the lease payments only to the lessee.

-- Under a financial lease, lessee gets the option to purchase the asset at a discounted price at the end of the contractual period, while in operating lease no such option is provided to the lessee
+- Under a financial lease, the lessee gets the option to purchase the asset at a discounted price at the end of the contractual period, while in an operating lease, no such option is provided to the lessee.

-- Financial Lease cannot be cancelled by the lessee during the primary period of the lease while the operating lease can be cancelled by the lessee during the primary period
+- A financial Lease cannot be canceled by the lessee during the primary period of the lease, while the operating lease can be canceled by the lessee during the primary period.